On this page:

 Introduction: Describe the background, context, and relevant literature on the topic.
 Identify the importance of the issue and how the investigation is novel and relevant to the collegiate EMS community.
 Explicitly and succinctly state the goal or objective of the research.

 Methods: Describe the design of the study and interventions provided in sufficient detail for replication.
-Detail criteria and methods used to select, recruit, and enroll participants.
+Detail the criteria and methods used to select, recruit, and enroll participants.
 Note how informed consent was provided and how participant privacy was protected.
 For reports of surveys, detail how the survey questions were developed, tested, and validated, and note response rates.
-Discuss how measurements were made and how data was collected.
+Discuss how measurements were made and how data were collected.
 Discuss how data was analyzed with reference to the specific statistical methods employed and software used.
 Authors may consult “Reporting Statistical Information in Medical Journal Articles” for more information.
 Reports of randomized controlled trials are expected to adhere to the guidelines provided in the CONSORT statement.
-Note the institutional review board or ethics committee which approved the research, or note that review was waived (if applicable).
-Provide appropriate references to previously published descriptions of the methods.
-If non-traditional methodologies are employed, a thorough description of each method and an explanation of the reasons for its selection should be included.

 Results: Describe the characteristics of study participants and the main quantitative or qualitative findings.
 Authors may consult “Reporting Statistical Information in Medical Journal Articles” for information on reporting statistical results.
 Data may be provided in tables or figures when appropriate.